 - 1 large carrot, sliced into coins

-- 5 to 6 spears asparagus, trimmed (woody bottoms discarded)
+- 5 to 6 spears asparagus, trimmed (woody bottoms discarded) or any crunchy vegetables

 - 3 tablespoons coconut aminos

 - Coarse salt and freshly ground black pepper